maximilianallan/word-cloud/readme.md

 1. Install [PyTagCloud](https://github.com/maximilianallan/PyTagCloud).

-2. Install the [Python SDK for Facebook.](https://github.com/maximilianallan/facebook-sdk).
-You need to use my fork as I added some paging functions that (were) not present in the old sdk.
+2. Install the [Python SDK for Facebook](https://github.com/maximilianallan/facebook-sdk).
+You need to use my fork as I added some paging functions that were not present in the old sdk.

 3. Get a Facebook access token with permission to read the user's inbox from [here](https://developers.facebook.com/tools/explorer/?method=GET&path=223001829%3Ffields%3Did%2Cname).
 Eventually I will sort of Facebook permissions properly.
 Save this in the root project directory as access_token.txt.